 The aim of this subject is to provide students with the opportunity to gain practical legal skills and undertake a public interest or community-focused legal workplace experience that complements and deepens their coursework learning in the Melbourne JD.

 Students must complete at least 15 days of unpaid practical legal experience at the host organisation.

 Intended learning outcomes

 A student who successfully completes this subject will have:

-- An enhanced understanding of professional legal practice through engaging directly in legal work;
+- an enhanced understanding of professional legal practice through engaging directly in legally-oriented work.

 - an enhanced practice-based understanding of a particular legal area relevant to the internship.

-- A deeper understanding of, and increased capacity to engage with, law and policy in the area of the internship;
+- a deeper understanding of, and increased capacity to engage with, law, policy and reform in the area of the internship.

 Upon successful completion of the subject, students will have developed and demonstrated the following skills: